hai-vr/documentation/docs/products/xyvr/privacy.md

   - Requests to the Resonite API are done using the url `https://api.resonite.com/`
   - Get contacts (https://wiki.resonite.com/API#GET_/users/{userId}/contacts) to find contacts.
   - Get user by userId (https://wiki.resonite.com/API#GET_/users/{userId}).
+- Data collection with the ChilloutVR API is not implemented yet.
 - Write the address book data into `%APPDATA%/XYVR/individuals.json`.
 - Write request and response data into `%APPDATA%/XYVR/response-collection.jsonl`.
 - Write a world cache in `%APPDATA%/XYVR/.cache_world-names.json` so that we don't make repetitive requests to the VRChat API when the app restarts.